7 Best Practices For Driving Sales With Automated Email Marketing Coupons

 1. Reward with a discount code for email Opt-In

-First, create an email opt-in list, to allow people to join your mailing list and/or permit to receive emails from you.
+First, create an email opt-in list, to allow people to join your mailing list and/or permit them to receive emails from you.
 When you are asking someone for their email address for marketing purposes, think of it as you're executing a transaction.
 You offer value, they give you their emails for you to provide future value and market to them, and for them to buy from you.

 Consumers receive 269 billion emails every day, and the number is expected to grow to about 320 billion in 2021.
 What this means is people get a lot of emails every day, and them giving away their addresses for free without getting any value back in return is simply a really difficult or almost impossible thing to do.
 That value could be anything.
 A community.
 News updates.
-But the best bet for you offering products and/or services for sale is to offer discounts.
+But the best bet for you to offer products and/or services for sale is to offer discounts.

 Use email coupons to drive opt-in.

-An example is you being a makeup artist, and offering a 15% discount off the subscriber's first order, as an incentive for opting in to your mailing list.
+An example is you being a makeup artist, and offering a 15% discount off the subscriber's first order, as an incentive for opting into your mailing list.
 Another example is you selling books and offering 10% off the subscriber's first order for a book you sell.
 It isn't limited to B2C businesses, though.
 It can also be done in B2B businesses.